The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

-To recover the latter, it is helpful to once again think of $\log |\zeta_\tau(h)|$ as the random walk $S_t(h)$.
-If we place ourselves on an event on which $S_k(h)$ remains below a barrier $U_A(k)$ for all $k\leq t$ and {every $h$}, then the resulting integrand would take the form
+To recover the additional factor of $1/\sqrt{t}$, it is helpful to once again liken the process $(\log |\zeta_\tau(h)|,|h|\leq 1)$ to the approximate branching random walk $(S_t(h), |h|\leq 1)$.
+Doing so suggests restricting to a good event on which $S_k(h)$ remains below a {barrier} $U_{\log A}(k)$ for all $k\leq t$ and $|h|\leq 1$.
+Were this a genuine branching random walk, one could use the logarithmic correlation structure of $(S_t(h))_h$ to, roughly speaking, reduce the integrand in \eqref{integral} to

-If $S_t(h)$ were truly Gaussian, one would then be able to estimate this probability using a ballot theorem, and find that this yields the missing $1/\sqrt{t}$ (for an appropriate choice of $U_A(k)$).
-A similar idea was recently used by Chang \cite{chang} for a random model of the zeta function to recover an analogue of Harper's result.

-An additional difficulty arises in the case of long Dirichlet polynomials involving prime numbers close to $T$.
-To get large deviation estimates for the latter using the recursive scheme in \cite{arguinbailey1}, one argues that the dominant contribution to $\P{\log |\zeta_\tau(h)|>V}$ occurs on a good event $G(V)$, on which $S_k$ is constrained to lie in a shrinking window containing $V$ at various times $t_\ell$: